Vyral/hugo-balarezo/_drafts/how-to-prevent-wire-fraud-from-ruining-your-transaction.md

 {% include youtube.html %}

-Wire fraud is a serious issue in today’s market, so today we’ll share a few tips that will help you stay safe.
+<center>Wire fraud is a serious issue in today’s market, so today we’ll share a few tips that will help you stay safe.</center>

 Modern technology has brought about a lot of positive change, but it has also introduced new dangers.
 Today, we’ll shed some light on one such threat: wire fraud.